Aleph-Alpha/std/docs/v1/postgres.md

 - dest: Pointer to a slice where results will be stored

-Returns an error if the query fails or nil on success.
+Returns a GORM error if the query fails or nil on success.
+Use Postgres.TranslateError\(\) to convert to standardized error types.

 Example: